rdiaz02/EvAM-Tools/evamtools/inst/shiny-examples/evamtools/landing_page.md

 # What is _cross-sectional data_?<a id="helpcsd"></a>
 ***

-_CSD_ represents a collection of screened patients.
+_Cross sectional data, or CSD,_ represents a collection of screened patients.
 For each of those patients, the state of several events has been checked.
 For events we can refeer to single point mutations, insertions, deletions or any other genetic modification.